keplergl/kepler.gl/docs/keplergl-jupyter/README.md

 ## 5. Save and load config

 ### `.config`
-you can print your current map configuration at any time.
+you can print your current map configuration at any time in the notebook
 ```python
 map_1.config
 ## {u'config': {u'mapState': {u'bearing': 2.6192893401015205,